 While a thread is woven into this otherwise typical leather whip, several cords of vibrant magical energy writhe from the handle, interfering with incoming attacks.
-When you defend while wielding these cords, gain +1 hold, even on a failure, and add the following choices:
+When you defend while wielding these cords, gain +1 readiness, even on a failure, and add the follow-ing choices:

-- $\cdot$ when the attack is completed, entangle the attacker - $\cdot$ provide +1d8 armor against an incoming attack
+- \cdot when the attack is completed, entangle the attacker - \cdot provide +1d8 armor against an incoming attack

+Orichalcum container

-Orichalcum Container 1 rank, 5,000 coins, 1 weight When a thread is woven into this ornate orichalcum box, it will store twenty kernels of any true elements without allowing them to interact.
+When a thread is woven into this ornate orichalcum box, it will store twenty kernels of any true elements without allowing them to interact.

-Pocket Guardian
+Pocket guardian